 While you‘re in Assos, find a cute spot by the sea to enjoy the local cuisine of Kefalonia.
 Let‘s take a closer look.

-Tassia (Fiskardo): A fantastic family-owned restaurant led by Tassia Dendrinou, a famous cook for her incomparable recipes.
-Have a sit, enjoy your meal and drift away on a flavorsome journey.
+- Tassia (Fiskardo): A fantastic family-owned restaurant led by Tassia Dendrinou, a famous cook for her incomparable recipes.
+Have a seat, enjoy your meal, and drift away on a flavorsome journey.

-Ampelaki (Argostoli): Situated in the beautiful harbor of Argostoli, Ampelaki offers great views of the sea and the yachts docked in the harbors.
-Ampelaki provides customers with a friendly atmosphere and well-cooked photo that will satisfy all your needs.
+- Ampelaki (Argostoli): Situated in the beautiful harbor of Argostoli, Ampelaki offers great views of the sea and the yachts docked in the harbors.
+Ampelaki provides customers with a friendly atmosphere and well-cooked foods that will satisfy all your needs.

 Now that we‘ve enjoyed some great meals, let’s experience the nightlife in Kefalonia on our 10 Days greek island Holidays itinerary.